lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If there is no uncancelled press, this step is also the end of combat.

 Some cards and effects can start a new combat or force its continuation when the combat ends.
-They cannot be used or played if another combat is already queued by a similar effect.
+In this case, any other effect that was supposed to happend after the end of combat is cancelled.
-Any other effect that was supposed to happend after the end of combat is cancelled.
+An effect to start a new combat cannot be played if another combat is already queued by a similar effect.
 Note that replacement effects (*"When the combat would end"*) are played before any direct effect (*"When the combat is about to end"*).